sqlmapproject/sqlmap/FAQ.md

 **No**.

 ## My site was attacked with sqlmap.
-Stop developing it you *dumb f.cks*!
+Stop developing it you *dumb f.cks*!?

 We get occasional rage bursts from unknown people.
-It should be emphasized here that with each sqlmap run end users are obligated with the following prelude message:
+It should be emphasized here that **with each sqlmap run end users are obligated** with the following prelude message:

     [!] legal disclaimer: Usage of sqlmap for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and